-In 2021, Fife Pension Fund offered Community Admitted Bodies the opporturnity to cease participation in the pension fund with the exit payment being assessed on an ongoing basis as opposed to a gilts cessation basis.
+In 2021, Fife Pension Fund offered Community Admitted Bodies the opporturnity to cease participation n the pension fund with the exit payment being assessed on an ongoing basis as opposed to a gilts cessation basis.
 The offer was on the basis that Fife Council accepts the small employers liabilities and assets as its own.

-One employer exited the fund on this basis in 2021-22:
+One employer exited the fund on this basis: